Scope of Application

 Exclusion Criteria

-This guideline is not intended to address the care of patients with trauma-related abdominal pain, or pregnant patients.
+This guideline is not intended to address the care of patients with trauma-related abdominal pain or patients who are pregnant.

 None specified.